Zaid-Ajaj/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

 ```fsharp
 Map<int, Deferred<Result<HackernewsItem, string>>>
 ```
 This way, we keep track of the asynchronous state of each story item and we are able to identify these states by the ID of the story item that is being loaded.
 However, where are these IDs are coming from?
-These have to be loaded in an earlier stage which in itself is an asycnhronos operation that can be modelled with `Deferred`.
+These have to be loaded in an earlier stage which in itself is an asynchronous operation that can be modelled with `Deferred`.
 The end result for the state becomes something like this:
 ```fsharp
 type DeferredStoryItem = Deferred<Result<HackernewsItem, string>>